Alexa Pino: International career

 In January 2024, Pino was called up to the Philippines U-17 team and made her debut for under-17 on February 5, 2024 in a friendly match against England U-17 at 2024 MIMA Cup in Spain.
 She also played the match as a team captain against Sweden U-17.
 In May 2024, Pino was selected as part of the Philippines U17 squad for the 2024 AFC U-17 Women's Asian Cup in Bali, Indonesia.
 During a game against Indonesia, she scored a brace which helped the Philippines win 6–1 in the group stage.
 She also played in a match against South Korea U-17 which ended in a 1–1 draw.

 Just weeks after her youth debut, Pino earned her first senior cap on February 21, 2024, coming off the bench in a friendly match against Finland.
 In April 2024, she made another appearance for the senior national team in a friendly against South Korea.

 Pino made her competitive senior debut for the Philippines at the 2026 AFC Women's Asian Cup qualifiers scoring her first international goal in a 3–0 win against Saudi Arabia on June 29, 2025 in their opening match, where she was named Player of the Match.
 She added another goal in a 6–0 victory against Cambodia on July 2.
 In the final group match against Hong Kong, she provided the assist for Chandler McDaniel's fourth minute goal, helping the Philippines secure a 1–0 win and qualification for the 2026 AFC Women's Asian Cup.

+In December 2025, Pino was selected as part of the Philippines squad for the 2025 SEA Games.
+She scored a hat trick in a 6–0 win against Malaysia, helping the Philippines advance to the semifinals.
+In the final, after a scoreless draw following extra time, she scored the second penalty in the shootout as the Philippines defeated Vietnam 6–5 to win their historic first-ever gold medal at the SEA Games.